bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 #### Evaluate your classifier

-Once you're satisified with your training (either because it's great or because you're satisfied that it has plateued), close the training dialog.
+Once you're satisfied with your training (either because it's great or because you're satisfied that it has plateaued), close the training dialog.
 Hit the `Evaluate Model` button to check your confusion matrix.

 <img src="images/lab05/piximi_evaluate.png" height="90px" />